Charlie9898/ST558-Project-Final/README.md

 # ST558-Project-Final
 ## Introductrion
+This project includes an R Shiny APP that can be used for predicting the baseball player's salary using several statistical models.
+The models used in this project are multiple linear regression model, regression tree model, and random forest model.
+The data used in this app is the `Hitters` dataset from the ISLR2 library in R. The dataset can be found in `James et al`.
+This app contains four pages, each page contain several tabs.
+The first `About` page provides an overview about the purpose of the app, the data used in the app, and other related information.
+The second `Data Exploration` page provides tools to explore the input data.
+Summary statistics and plots can be developed for the dataset.
+The third `Modeling` page provides the three statistical models used to predict salary.
+The modeling information, model fiting processes, model validation and prediction processes can be found in sub-tabs.
+The last `Data` page provides a toolbox to view, subset, and save the dataset.

+Note:
+* In the `Data Exploration` page, users can subset rows of the dataset based on the `Years` variable, and the following data exploration is based on the subset of the dataset.
+* In the `Modelling` page, Model Fitting tab, all of the three models are fitted based on the predictors selected in the `Select Predictor` selection box.
+The model prediction function in the `Prediction` tab will also includes the selected predictors and the prefitted model in the `Model Fitting` tab.
+* The `Data` page can save the dataset shown in the main panel on the right.
+The default path is `D:/`.

 ## List of Packages
 This Shiny APP requires multiple R packages.
 Below are the list of packages required.